List of Emmerdale characters introduced in 2004: Thomas King

 Thomas and Anya return to the village in October 2012, following their father's murder.
 Thomas asks his uncle Jimmy (Nick Miles) why Chas, believed to be Carl's killer, killed Carl.
 Jimmy is hesitant in telling them so Thomas goes to the local garage and asks Chas's brother, Cain Dingle (Jeff Hordley), and he tells Thomas that Chas killed Carl because he tried to rape her.
 Thomas later confronts Jimmy with this and Jimmy admits that Cain is telling the truth and that Carl was trying to rape Chas when he was killed.
 Thomas angrily tears up a photograph of his father.
 Thomas gets upset during his father's funeral service and angrily blurts out that Carl is a rapist in front of the congregation in the church as Jimmy is reading a eulogy about Carl.
 Thomas also claims that his father got what he deserved and leaves the church in a distressed state.
 Edna finds Thomas at the Cricket Pavilion and attempts to talk him round, telling him that he only has one chance to say goodbye to his father.
 Thomas accompanies Edna to the cemetery in time for the burial and comforts Anya by the graveside.
 Following the wake, Thomas and Anya return to the cemetery to discover Cameron Murray (Dominic Power), who is Carl's real killer, by the grave.
 He tells them he is sorry for their loss and leaves.
 The day after the funeral, Sean Spencer (Luke Roskell) invites Thomas and Anya to a party that his father, Dan (Liam Fox), is holding in the cafe but Thomas is too upset to go.
 On 5 November, Thomas and Anya return to Saudi Arabia.
-They bid an emotional farewell to Jimmy and his wife, Nicola (Nicola Wheeler), and their aunt, Scarlett (Kelsey-Beth Crossley), drives them to the airport.
+They bid an emotional farewell to Jimmy and his wife, Nicola (Nicola Wheeler), and their aunt, Scarlett Nicholls (Kelsey-Beth Crossley), drives them to the airport.